Dabit

-better known by his stage name Dabit (Hangul: 다빗), is a South Korean-American solo singer-songwriter under KoffeeDream Management (KDM).
+better known by his stage name Dabit (Hangul: 다빗), is a South Korean-American solo singer-songwriter.
 He debuted on his birthday, December 5, 2013.
 His fanclub name is called "Dalbit" (Hangul: 달빛) which means "moonlight".

 He was born and raised in the state of Ohio.

 Biography

 Childhood

 Dabit was born and raised in the state of Ohio, USA, the youngest of three brothers.
 He has been passionate about music since childhood and performed song covers from a young age.
 He started Berklee College of Music when he received a renewable scholarship.
 After two years of attending Berklee he decided to go to Korea to pursue his dream of becoming a singer-songwriter.

 Pre-Debut

 Dabit auditioned at different companies in Korea, where he was able to become a trainee at Choeun Entertainment.
 He trained at Choeun Entertainment for a year to debut with the boy group 24K.
 Not long after the debut of 24K, Dabit realized that idol music was not for him.
-He decided to leave the company and join KoffeeDream Management (KDM) to help him to start his journey as a solo singer-songwriter.
+He decided to leave the company and set up a joint company with his friend KoffeeDream Management (KDM) to help him to start his journey as a solo singer-songwriter.